 13) The currents through the individual resistors are respectively (a)3A, 2A, & 4A (b)3A, 3A, & 3A (d) neither a nor b.

-14) The current that leaves the battery is (a) 24A (b) 12A (c) 9A. click here
+14) The current that leaves the battery is (a) 24A (b) 12A (c) 9A. click here.

 15) Using the formula for equivalent resistance of parallel resistors, the equivalent resistance is (a)2.67Ω (b)26Ω (c) 6Ω.

 16) The current that leaves the battery is controlled by the equivalent resistance that the battery faces.
-Based on the equivalent resistance, the current that is pulled from the battery is (a)9A (b)12A (c)24A. click here
+Based on the equivalent resistance, the current that is pulled from the battery is (a)9A (b)12A (c)24A. click here.

 Problem: Let a 36-volt battery be connected to the following three resistors: R1 = 24Ω, R2 = 48Ω, and R3 =14Ω.
 Let R1 and R2 be in parallel between points a and b, and place R3 between points b and c.
 In your calculations to follow, name the resistance between a and b as Rab, and the resistance between b and c, as Rbc.
 It is very important to draw a diagram for the problem.
-Answer the following questions: click here
+Answer the following questions: click here.

 17) Rab, the equivalent resistance for the two parallel resistors R1 and R2 is (a)72Ω (b)24Ω (c)16Ω.

-18) Rac, the total resistance the battery is facing is (a)86Ω (b)30.Ω (c)10.4Ω.
+18) Rac, the overall resistance the battery is facing is (a)86Ω (b)30.Ω (c)10.4Ω.

-19) If the total resistance that the 36-V battery is facing is 30Ω, the current that the battery can push out is (a)1.2A (b)2.4A (c)3.6A. click here
+19) If the total resistance that the 36-V battery is facing is 30Ω, the current that the battery can push out into the circuit is (a)1.2A (b)2.4A (c)3.6A. click here.

-20) The current through Rac-portion is (a) 2.57A (b) 1.2A (c) equal to the current that flows out of the battery (d) b & c.
+20) The current through Rac is (a) 2.57A (b) 1.2A (c) equal to the current that flows out of the battery (d) b & c.

-23) To find the voltage between b and c, or Vbc, (a) Rbc must be multiplied by the 1.2A (b) we think that Vbc is also equal to the 36V that the battery supplies (c) neither a nor b. click here
+23) To find the voltage between b and c, or Vbc, (a) Rbc must be multiplied by the 1.2A (b) we think that Vbc is just equal to the battery voltage (c) neither a nor b. click here.

 The current that flows through R1 is (a) more than 1.2A (b) less than 1.2A (c) equal to 1.2A.

 26) Since Vab is known as well as R1, the current I1 through R1 is (a) 19.2V/24Ω = 0.80A (b) 36V/24Ω = 1.5A (c) just 1.2A.

 27) Since Vab is known as well as R2, the current I2 through R2 is (a) 19.2V/48Ω = 0.40A (b) 36V/24Ω = 1.5A (c) just 1.2A.

-28) The sum of the currents in R1 and R2 must be (a)2.4A (b)3.6A (c)1.2A. click here
+28) The sum of the currents in R1 and R2 must be (a)2.4A (b)3.6A (c)1.2A. click here.

-29) The sum of the voltage drops across the ab-portion and the bc-portion must be (a) 72V (b) 36V (c) 0.0.
+29) The sum of the voltage drops across the ab-portion and the bc-portion must be (a) 72V (b) 36V (c) 0.

-30) The power dissipation in R1, R2 , and R3 are: (a) 15.36w, 7.68w, & 20.16w (b) 24w, 48w, & 14w (c) 20w, 40w, & 11.7w. click here
+30) The power dissipation in R1, R2 , and R3 are: (a) 15.36w, 7.68w, & 20.16w (b) 24w, 48w, & 14w (c) 20w, 40w, & 11.7w. click here.

-The Effect of Temperature on Resistance:
+The Effect of Temperature on Resistivity:

-Resistivity ( ρ) increases with increase in temperature T. This change is linear and given by
+Resistivity ρ increases with increase in temperature T. This change is linear and given by

 ρT = ρ20 [ 1 + α ( T - 20) ]